towai/towai.github.io/index.md

 # Am cat

-Still not sure what utility this will have in being separate from my Neocities but here it is
+Still not sure what utility this will have since i already have my Neocities and github.io is way more of a pain in the ass but here it is

 # Stuff i done did